Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/danilopenagos/project-description.md

 </tbody>
 </table>

-As you notice, names of variables are in Spanish, if you need some help, don't hesitate to touch me.
+As you notice, names of variables are in Spanish, if you need some help, don't hesitate to tell me.
 [Deepl.com](https://www.deepl.com/) is also a good option to translate (if it is necessary).

 ## Visualization goals